Rapptz/discord.py/docs/ext/commands/extensions.rst

 In this example we define a simple command, and when the extension is loaded this command is added to the bot.
 Now the final step to this is loading the extension, which we do by calling :meth:`.Bot.load_extension`.
 To load this extension we call ``await bot.load_extension('hello')``.

+It is also possible to pass setup variables to an extension.
+When a dictionary is passed to the ``extension_vars`` parameter of :meth:`.Bot.load_extension`, its contents will become available to the ``setup`` function from the :attr:`~.Bot.extension_vars` bot attribute.

 .. admonition:: Cogs
     :class: helpful